shivamk1075/ShivamKumar_Assignment2_Medication/README.md

 ---

-## AI Usage Disclosure

-AI tools were used as development assistance.

-### Used AI for
-- Adding comments and improving readability
-- Drafting documentation
-- Brainstorming design ideas

-### Reviewed manually
-- Core business logic
-- Database design
-- System architecture
-- Tests

-### Example of disagreement
-AI suggested using MongoDB initially.
-I chose SQLite instead because it required less setup, was easier for reviewers to run, and was sufficient for this assignment.
+## Extension Request

+Due to technical issues with my laptop today, I request permission to submit the demo video link by **tomorrow 12:00 noon**.
+The implementation is complete and working — only the recording is pending.

 ---

 ## Final Notes

 The focus of this submission was to demonstrate clear thinking, practical system design, and maintainable code within a limited time window.
+The implementation prioritizes clarity and reasoning over feature completeness.